Developing an Effective and Automated Patient Engagement Estimator for Telehealth: A Machine Learning Approach: Datasets

-Engagement is a fairly overloaded term, and the definition varies with the application, making it hard and expensive to collect, annotate, and analyze such data.
+Engagement is an overloaded term, and the definition varies with the application, making it difficult and expensive to collect, annotate and analyze such data.
 As a result, we find too few multimodal-based engagement detection datasets currently available for us to use.
-Our problem statement revolves specifically around detecting engagement in a person during a video call conversation.
-In such a setting, when two people are in a video call, the only data available to us readily is the person's face and speech.
-There exists datasets like CMU-MOSI~\cite{zadeh2016mosi}, CMU-MOSEI ~\cite{zadeh2018multimodal}, SEND~\cite{ong2019modeling} that capture such settings.
+Our problem statement revolves specifically around detecting patient engagement during a telemental health session.
+In such a setting, the only information we can work with includes the patient’s face and speech (audio and text).
+There exist datasets like CMU-MOSI~\cite{zadeh2016mosi}, CMU-MOSEI ~\cite{zadeh2018multimodal}, and SEND~\cite{ong2019modeling} that capture such settings.
 However, they are not specifically for engagement detection.
-Given the lack of a dataset that can allow researchers to use multimodal features (video, text, and audio) for engagement, we propose~\dataname, a novel dataset developed specifically to cater to engagement detection using telemental health session videos.
+Given the lack of a dataset that allows researchers to use multimodal features (video, text, and audio) for engagement, we propose MEDICA, a novel dataset developed specifically to cater to engagement detection using telemental health session videos.
 To use this data to address a broader range of issues related to mental health, we also include labels pertaining to stress and emotions.
 According to the author's knowledge, this dataset is one of the first publicly available datasets that caters specifically to multimodal research in patient engagement in mental health.
-Table \ref{tab:dataanal} presents a comparison between MEDICA and other related datasets. \begin{enumerate} \item \textit{Data Acquisition}: The authors download publicly available mock sessions of mental health therapy videos.
-These videos are primarily used by clinical therapists to teach their students how to address patients' grievances.
-The patients in the videos are being advised for depression, social anxiety, and PTSD.
-We have collected 13 videos, each having a duration of around 20min - 30 mins.
-These videos involved conversations between a therapist and the patient, with each of them occurring in the frames either alone (i.e., only patient or only therapist) or together(rarely).
-Additionally, we also take only those videos that had the therapist dealing with only one patient and are conversing in English.
+Table \ref{tab:dataset} presents a comparison between MEDICA and other related datasets.

+Despite the rise in telehealth services and poor mental health patient-to-therapist ratios, there are no datasets that even try modeling telehealth sessions to give the community an opportunity to innovate and develop new technologies.
+MEDICA is a humble attempt by us to kick-start interesting research opportunities \paragraph{Acquisition:} MEDICA has been developed by collecting publicly available mock therapy session videos created by different psychiatry medical schools for training their students.
+The patients in these videos are being advised for depression, social anxiety, and PTSD.
+We have collected 13 videos, each having a duration of around 20mins-30mins.
+We limit the videos to the setup wherein both the therapist and the patient are not visible together in the same frame.
+Additionally, we also take only those videos where there is only one patient.
+Each video has a unique English-speaking patient.